Car safety and pets

 - Never leave your dog running freely in the canopy, attach the collar to the rope or tie him to only one side.
 Remember Cass.
 It only takes one sharp turn and Fido will fall out, to be dragged and likely killed or seriously injured..

-Just promise one think that you keep your animal friend out of it and safe…
+Just promise me one thing that you keep your animal friend out of it and safe…

 PS: Save animal lives and please share this blog with others.